vivliostyle/vivliostyle.org/_posts/2022-11-30-event-report-of-Vivliostyle-user-dev-meetup-autumn-2022.md.md

 ## Conclusion

-We have picked up the topics of the day so far, but there were many more presentations that were worth listening to.
+I have picked up the topics of the day so far, but there were many more presentations that were worth listening to.
 Please take a look at the list above and see for yourself.
 The next meetup will be held in April 2023.
 Please keep your eyes on Vivliostyle next year to see how far the development of Vivliostyle progresses until then.